-- Annual General Fund Expenditures

-- 5 percent of the first \$10,000,000

-- 4 percent of the next \$40,000,000

-- 3 percent of expenditures over \$50,000,000
+Annual General Fund Expenditures 5 percent of the first \$10,000,000 4 percent of the next \$40,000,000 3 percent of expenditures over \$50,000,000 restricted, nor committed.
+Constraints imposed on the use of assigned amounts are more easily removed or modified than those imposed on amounts that are classified as committed.
+Assigned amounts are based on estimates, and explanations of the methodology used to compute or determine the designated amount must be provided.

-If a court determines that it is unable to maintain the minimum operating and emergency fundbalance level as identified above, the court must immediately notify the Administrative Director ofthe Courts, or designee, in writing and provide a plan with a specific timeframe to correct thesituation.
+If a court determines that it is unable to maintain the minimum operating and emergency fund balance level as identified above, the court must immediately notify the Administrative Director, or designee, in writing and provide a plan with a specific time frame to correct the situation.

-Assigned Fund Balance

-This is a fund balance that is constrained by the Presiding Judge, or designee, with the intent that it be used for specific purposes or designations that are neither unspendable, restricted nor committed.
+8. Assigned Fund Balance is constrained by the presiding judge, or designee, with the intent that it be used for specific purposes or designations that are neither unspendable,